Skip to main content

 • Eat more fibre: Fibre helps form soft, bulky stools.
 It can be found in many vegetables, fruits, whole grains (whole-wheat bread and burghul) and legumes such as lentils, beans, peas and chickpeas.
 Make sure you add fibre to your diet a little at a time, to get your body used to it gradually.

-• Drink plenty of water and fluids: Drinking plenty of water and other liquids including clear soups, and fruit and vegetable juices will help prevent constipation.
+• Drink plenty of water and fluids: Drinking plenty of water and other liquids including clear soups, and fruit & vegetable juices will help prevent constipation.
 Liquids add fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.

 • Get enough exercise: Regular exercise helps your digestive system stay active and healthy.
 You don't need to become a great athlete.
 Simply taking a 20/30-minute walk every day will help a lot.